Steven Biegler: Priesthood

-In addition to his pastoral assignments, Biegler served on the college of consultors and the, presbyteral council for the diocese.
-In 2003, Biegler was appointed director of apostolic and pastoral formation at the North American College in Rome, serving there until 2006.
+In addition to his pastoral assignments, Biegler served on the college of consultors and the presbyteral council for the diocese.
+In 2003, Biegler returned to Rome to serve as director of apostolic and pastoral formation at the North American College, serving there until 2006.
 He remained in Rome until 2007, working as the assistant to the rector of the Casa Santa Maria, a residence for priests at the college.
 Biegler returned to Rapid City in 2007 to assume several posts: